jingibus/gascan/resources/posts/2020/05/18/2141/My Clojure Vacation.md/My Clojure Vacation.md

 ### Small server; team of one

-In my vacation I built something in Clojure: a small web server that dynamically serves content from a hacky little data back end I wrote.
+In my vacation I built something in Clojure: a small web server that dynamically serves content from a hacky little data backend I wrote.
 It was a great experience that changed how I viewed the way I'd been writing code for all these years.
 So what made it so different?

 ### Programming for fun